cliport/cliport/README.md

 ```
 This will take a few minutes to finish.
 If you are on a headless machine turn off the visualization with `disp=False`.

-Evaluate the best validation checkpoint (trained with 1000 demos) on the test set:
+Evaluate the best validation checkpoint on the test set:
 ```bash
 $ python cliport/eval.py model_task=multi-language-conditioned \
                          eval_task=stack-block-pyramid-seq-seen-colors \